nerdalert/llm-d-kuadrant/README.md

 This guide shows how to secure an LLM-d Istio Gateway with **API-key authentication** and **per-tier rate limits** (free vs premium) demo using Kuadrant (Authorino + Limitador).

+- See for [auth-callback](auth-callback/README.md) for an individual usage tracking service with an Authorino callback.
-See for [prometheus-metering](prometheus-metering/README.md) scraping metrics via Prometheus
+- See for [prometheus-metering](prometheus-metering/README.md) scraping metrics via Prometheus

 ---

 ## 1 · Prerequisites